 4. Venting through the wall.
 Horizontal venting must terminate within the shaded area shown in Figure 5 on the previous page.
-Chart A illustrates the figures included in that shaded area.
 For example, if your vertical rise is the minimum one foot, venting can terminate anywhere between 16 inches and 3 feet.